Arfey/aiohttp_admin2/docs/installation.rst

 From sources
 ------------

-The sources for aiohttp_admin2 can be downloaded from the `Github repo`_.
+The sources for aiohttp_admin can be downloaded from the `Github repo`_.

 You can either clone the public repository: